AndrejStojkovic/ThomannIzdatoci/README.md

 # ThomannDavachki
-A Chrome extension that lets you see the "davachki" or additional fees that are required when by Poshta Makedonika when you purchase from Thomann.
+A Chrome extension that lets you see the "davachki" or additional fees that are required when by Poshta Makedonija when you purchase from Thomann.